open-feature/go-sdk/README.md

 ### Software Bill of Materials (SBOM)

-The release workflow generates a SBOM (using [cyclonedx](https://github.com/CycloneDX/cyclonedx-gomod)) and pushes it to the release.
+The release workflow generates an SBOM (using [cyclonedx](https://github.com/CycloneDX/cyclonedx-gomod)) and pushes it to the release.
 It can be found as an asset named `bom.json` within a release.

 ## 🌟 Features:

 - support for various backend [providers](https://openfeature.dev/docs/reference/concepts/provider)
 - easy integration and extension via [hooks](https://openfeature.dev/docs/reference/concepts/hooks)
-- bool, string, numeric and object flag types
+- bool, string, numeric, and object flag types
 - [context-aware](https://openfeature.dev/docs/reference/concepts/evaluation-context) evaluation

 ## 🚀 Usage:

 ### Basics:

-To configure the sdk you'll need to add a provider to the `openfeature` global singleton.
+To configure the SDK you'll need to add a provider to the `openfeature` global singleton.
 From there, you can generate a `Client` which is usable by your code.
 While you'll likely want a provider for your specific backend, we've provided a `NoopProvider`, which simply returns the default passed in.

 ```go